 Empowering yourself with knowledge & tools to live well

 Bipolar disorder is a condition that requires lifelong management – and knowledge is an essential first step.
 If you are living with bipolar disorder or supporting a loved one, we would really encourage you to check out our free positive mental health programmes below.
-Our Living Well With Bipolar Disorder Programme and Relatives & Friends Programme open for registration on 27th March with programmes beginning from w/c 17th April.
+Our Living Well With Bipolar Disorder Programme and Relatives & Friends Programme are open for registration.

 The Living Well With Bipolar Disorder Programme is a FREE information and support programme.
 Educational in nature, the aim of the programme is to provide you with opportunities to understand and manage bipolar disorder effectively, equipping you with the knowledge and tools to live well.
 The programme is delivered over the course of eight weeks, one session per week, by an experienced mental health professional.